A complete Operating System

 Clementine, also a KDE native application, is Netrunners default music librarian supporting local collections as well as internet radio stations like shoutcast.

 The Duo is part of the Calligra Suite and allows pixel and vector-based image creation.

 Kate is KDEs clean, simple, yet powerful text-editor.
 It has gotten a “mini-map” on the right and a document loader on the left.

 Telepathy and Accounts are constantly developed for best integration into KDE workspace.

 Netrunner ships Telepathy with XMMP support for VOIP.

 Netrunners terminal is another Qt-native application and always within a clicks reach.

 A Free and Libre Platform

-Netrunner is an ongoing community-centered team-effort based on the FOSS principles.
-If you like to help or join, go to the forums or github:
+The Netrunner Operating System is the result of a team effort based on FOSS principles.
+If you like to help or get involved, join our community at the forums or on github: